← Back to Blog

 3. Email the LLM provider blaming their latency.

 None of these would have helped, because none of them touch the actual constraint.
 The gateway timeout is in the platform'sreverse proxy, not the application's config.
 It's a hidden ceiling.
-Bumping the app timeout to 120s just means the gateway kills the client at second 60 instead of the app killing it at second 120.
+Bumping the app timeout just means the gateway kills the client before the app's longer timeout matters.
 Retry logic at the client just guarantees the same timeout happens twice.

 The Fix Was Two-Pronged